NFT Real Estate in 2026: How It Works, Use Cases, and Risks

 Non-Fungible vs Fungible Tokens

 Non-Fungible Tokens (NFTs) are unique digital assets stored on a blockchain that represent digital ownership of a specific item or piece of content, such as art, music, or even real estate.
 Unlike cryptocurrencies like Bitcoin or Ethereum, which are fungible and interchangeable, each NFT is distinct and cannot be exchanged on a one-to-one basis with another NFT.
-You can create a NFT through a process called minting, where the asset's metadata is encrypted and recorded on the blockchain, linking it to a unique identifier.
+You can create an NFT through a process called minting, where the asset's metadata is encrypted and recorded on the blockchain, linking it to a unique identifier.
 This uniqueness and traceability are what set NFTs apart from other digital tokens.

 How Minting Works

 Minting is the moment a digital asset becomes blockchain-native.
-Metadata — the file's identifier, the owner's wallet address, transaction history — is encoded into a smart contract and recorded on chain.
+Metadata (the file's identifier, the owner's wallet address, transaction history) is encoded into a smart contract and recorded on chain.
 Once minted, the token is permanent and verifiable by anyone with internet access.
 For real estate, this same process can wrap title deeds, ownership splits, or rental income rights into a tradable token.

 Virtual vs Physical Property NFTs